eBee Kenya – Sustainable Transport Africa

 By 2030, half of Africa's 1.6 billion people will live in cities, highlighting the urgent need for sustainable urban transportation.
 In Kenya, urban areas face worsening congestion, pollution and socioeconomic disparities due to a reliance on diesel-powered vehicles and a decline in cycling.
 Bicycles are often viewed as outdated, leading to reduced usage despite their environmental and economic benefits.

 Additionally, lack of dedicated cycling lanes, pedestrian crossings and proper lighting endanger cyclists and discourages adoption. eBee Kenya seeks to make cycling desirable, accessible and sustainable.
-To date, eBee has distributed more than 1,500 e-bicycles, reducing 1.562 tons of CO2 emissions and created over 300 direct jobs.
+To date, eBee has distributed more than 1,500 e-bicycles, reducing 1.562 tons of CO2 emissions and has created over 300 direct jobs.

 eBee also had the honor of participating in a high-level engagement during the state visit of His Majesty King Willem-Alexander and Her Majesty Queen Máxima of the Netherlands to Kenya.
 The event brought together Dutch businesses and Kenyan government representatives to explore opportunities for collaboration in trade, investment and innovation across key sectors.

 eBee contributed to the Stakeholders' Consultative Forum on Electric Mobility in Kenya, which focused on integrating e-mobility into educational curricula.
 In collaboration with GIZ and other partners, the startup is supporting efforts to develop specialized training programs that equip students with the skills needed to grow the sector.
+At the E-Mobility for Counties Stakeholders Workshop, co-organized by the Electric Mobility Association of Kenya (EMAK), Practical Action and GIZ, eBee shared lessons on electric bicycle adoption, green job creation and financing innovations.
+During an ESMS Toolkit Validation Workshop, convened by Practical Action, eBee contributed to discussions on ESG integration in the e-mobility sector, emphasizing responsible growth and investor readiness.
+The startup also championed gender inclusivity, with team representation in a GIZ-led forum on women’s participation in technical e-mobility roles.

 To address affordability and access, eBee hosted a Finance Experts Roundtable and a dedicated session at its Kilimani office focused on unlocking growth finance for e-bicycles.
 These conversations brought together key stakeholders like Proportion Global, Challenge Fund for Youth Employment and Growth Africa to explore innovative financing models.
 It also conducted training sessions with Equity Bank staff in Mombasa to expand the understanding and uptake of e-bicycles in key urban markets.

-eBee aims to scale these efforts, deploying 100 e-bicycles through group and individual asset financing with the goal to increase access to financial products for entrepreneurs.
+During the partnership period, eBee aims to scale these efforts, deploying 100 e-bicycles through group and individual asset financing with the goal to increase access to financial products for entrepreneurs.
 Additionally, eBee will provide technical support and training on the assembly, maintenance and use of e-bicycles, creating 200 jobs and offsetting over 28 tons of CO2 emissions per year.
 Moreover, it will execute a social media campaign to further advocate for integrating cycling and walking infrastructure into urban planning.

 Sustainable Transport Africa and Critical Mass Nairobi will host two high-level bike rides with government officials to provide decision-makers with firsthand experience on the challenges cyclists face and encourage support for cycle infrastructure improvements.